 Yes.
 No one is impervious from gum disease, gingivitis, and advanced periodontitis.
-Children with poor oral hygiene or high rates of tooth decay are susceptible to developing gum disease early on in their life.
+Children with poor oral hygiene or high rates of tooth decay are susceptible to developing gum disease early on in their lives.

 Is gum disease reversible?

 Yes, gum disease is reversible and can be easily treated by our dentist.
 If caught in the early stages, we can cure your gum disease in just a few dental visits.
-Advanced periodontitis may need more dental visits to reverse its effects, but is still curable.
+Advanced periodontitis may need more dental visits to reverse its effects, but it is still curable.

 Can bleeding gums be cured at home?